 - Physiotherapy may be beneficial for treating idiopathic facial nerve palsy but there is no high-quality evidence to support significant benefit or harm.

-- Refer to an ophthalmologist if the cornea is exposed despite attempting to close the eyelid.
+- If the cornea remains exposed after attempting to close the eyelid, refer urgently to ophthalmology.

 - Surgical options for patients with facial palsy not responding to medical treatment include facial nerve decompression.